-In August 2023, the Company entered the Raleigh, North Carolina market through the acquisition of selected assets of Herring Homes, LLC ("Herring Homes") for a purchase price of \$2,166,516 in cash.
-The results of operations have been included in the financial statements since August 18, 2023, the effective date of the acquisition.
-The purchase price for the acquisition was allocated based on estimated fair value of the assets and liabilities at the date of the acquisition.
+On August 18, 2023, the Company completed the acquisition of selected assets of Herring Homes, LLC ("Herring Homes"), a North Carolina homebuilder, for a purchase price of \$2,166,516 in cash.
+The acquisition allows the Company to expand its presence into the Raleigh, North Carolina market.

+The acquisition was accounted for as a business combination under ASC 805 under the acquisition method, and the results of operations have been included in the financial statements Condensed Consolidated Financial Statements since August 18, 2023, the effective date of the acquisition.
+The purchase price for the acquisition was allocated based on estimated fair value of the assets and liabilities at the date as of the acquisition, August 18, 2023.
 The Company recognized the excess purchase price over the fair value of the net assets acquired as goodwill of \$500,000.
 The goodwill arising from the acquisition consists largely of the expected synergies from establishing a market presence in Raleigh and the experience and reputation of the acquired management team.
 The remaining basis of \$1,666,516 is primarily comprised of the fair value of the acquired developed lots and lot purchase agreement deposits with limited other assets and liabilities.
 Transaction costs were not material and were expensed as incurred.

-The Company has entered into an agreement with Herring Homes, LLC to provide certain services including providing the use of UHG employees to finish unacquired WIP and treasury management in exchange for fees outlined in the agreement.
+The Company has entered into an agreement with Herring Homes LLC to provide certain services including providing the use of UHG employees to finish unacquired WIP and treasury management in exchange for fees outlined in the agreement.
 For the three and nine months ended September 30, 2023, the Company recorded \$50,000, \$95,086, and \$88,931 in Revenue, Other (expense) income, net, and Cost of sales, respectively.
-Subsequent to the acquisition, UHG acquired 50 lots for a fair value of \$4.9 million in the Raleigh, North Carolina market.
+Subsequent to the acquisition, UHG acquired 50 lots and 12 homes under construction in separate transactions for a fair value of \$4.9 million and \$5.9 million, respectively, in the Raleigh, North Carolina market.